What a compliance management system is

 With your CEO, your board assigns who is responsible in the compliance function to:

-- ensure it’s consistent with , which has a full list of the function’s responsibilities
+- ensure it’s consistent with Compliance management systems (AS ISO , which has a full list of the function’s responsibilities

 - report on the performance of the compliance management system to your board and CEO.

 Your compliance function needs to be independent and have direct access to your board.

 It also needs to have enough authority and resources to fulfil its responsibilities.